pragmaxim/pragmaxim.github.io/content/blog/meaningful-software-engineering.md

 neural networks using vast amounts of text gathered from the internet, so machines can even talk now, as collective consciousness has propagated into them.
 They are making deep causal effects in the universe, both reflecting and influencing human psyche.
 Many argue that AI does not have emotions, so it cannot get angry, yet it is continuously trained on collective knowledge which reflects human emotions to a certain extent.
+Theoretical physicists have many answers about the universe because they are in love with observing and describing causality in multidimensional space using math.
+Life is no different however complexity goes through the roof due to DNA, intelligence and free will, which makes any approximations of future ridiculous.
 Many decades of research, shared passion and cooperation that leads to machines being able to automate repetitive human labor, have huge impact on society.
 Regulation of AI towards sustainability is inevitable as immoral entities can exploit this technology in bad ways.
 Building useful software is harder to develop, it requires real life experiences, good philosophy and many years of research.